Life with Mikelle: Balancing our Special Needs

 Meanwhile, I drop a green tea bag into the mug Mikelle gave me for Christmas last year, the one with the “K” stenciled in gold on a white and blue background.
 I reach for the kettle and pour boiling water over the bag, watching it expand like a balloon and float to the top of the mug.
 I cover the mug with a small white saucer to let the tea steep, and sit down on the plantation chair near the window in our cozy living room.
 Kicking off my shoes, I pull my feet up under me and cover myself with a small furry blanket.
 As I sink into the woven rattan fibers of the chair, I gaze out the wall of windows over the busy street.

 Time stops for just a moment, and I collect my thoughts.
 One cat jumps into my lap, another sits close to me hoping for some extra love.
-Over the past several years, my core, inner strength has developed, and I bask in the fact that I am also as emotionally strong as I have ever been.
+Over the past several years, my physical strength has developed, and I bask in the fact that I am also as emotionally strong as I have ever been.
 I am more adept at balancing Mikelle’s need with my wants, even though my attempts at creating a routine are less successful that Mikelle’s.
 While I juggle my life as I learn to dance, make efforts to become a writer and find abundant reasons to attend numerous meetings on systems change, I wonder if I accomplish much of anything.

 My dear daughter, Mikelle, focuses on what she needs…and I guess also on what she wants.
 That would be a nice drive, a good laugh, a little shopping and, of course, a Starbucks.